GroundationP/product_cat_prediction/README.md

 # product_cat_prediction
 This is an api to train and predict product categories based on descriptions

-parler du projet, des tests avec pytest, versioning of data DVC
+parler du projet, des tests avec pytest, versioning of data DVC, xgboost, modularity